 Margin Call Definition.
-A Margin Call is a request from a broker or dealer for additional funds, other collateral, or instructions to liquidate positions at the point which margin maintenance levels are breached.
-The broker acts in this way to mitigate his risk on a position that has moved against the forex trader.
+What is a Margin Call?
+It is a request from a broker or dealer for additional funds, other collateral, or instructions to liquidate positions at the point which margin maintenance levels are breached.
+The broker acts in this way to mitigate their risk on a position that has moved against the forex trader.
 Margin, commonly referred to as Leverage in forex trading, is the ratio of the amount used in a transaction to the required security deposit.
-A broker will advance these funds depending upon the amount of the initial margin and maintenance deposit on hand and his appraisal of his risk of loss in the transaction.
-A forex trader utilizes Leverage to increase the potential for a higher return on his invested capital.
-However, he also increases the potential for loss at the same time if he uses these borrowed funds unwisely.
+A broker will advance these funds depending upon the amount of the initial margin and maintenance deposit on hand and their appraisal of their risk of loss in the transaction.
+A forex trader utilizes Leverage to increase the potential for a higher return on their invested capital.
+However, they also increases the potential for loss at the same time if they use these borrowed funds unwisely.
 Leverage can magnify both gains and losses.
 Since leverage does involve increased risk, a forex trader should be extra cautious when using it.
-He should also be skeptical of brokers that promote the usage of enormous amounts of leverage.
+They should also be skeptical of brokers that promote the usage of enormous amounts of leverage.
 The potential for fraud exists with these brokers since price/spread manipulation can be easily disguised and used by an unscrupulous broker to steal the funds in your accounts.

 Forextraders' Broker of the Month

 BlackBull Markets is a reliable and well-respected trading platform that provides its customers with high-quality access to a wide range of asset groups.
 The broker is headquartered in New Zealand which explains why it has flown under the radar for a few years but it is a great broker that is now building a global following.
 The BlackBull Markets site is intuitive and easy to use, making it an ideal choice for beginners.